CREATIVE EXPLORATIONS IN BOTANICAL PHOTOGRAPHY

 - Identify their intentions in botanical photography and explore their photographic style

-- Think beyond the capture to potential image processing and presentation optionsWHAT TO BRING: A digital SLR camera and lenses (including macro capabilities), tripod, laptop with image processing software of your choice, and thumbdrive with 10 images of your current botanical work to share.
+- Think beyond the capture to potential image processing and presentation optionsWHAT TO BRING: A digital SLR camera and lenses (including macro capabilities), tripod, laptop with image processing software of your choice, and thumbdrive with 10 images of your current botanical work to share. a polarizing filter is recommended.

 REGISTRATION: CLICK HERE to contact Maine Media Workshops and register for the workshop.